 The Mustang’s monopoly was set to expire in the fall of 1966, when both Chevrolet and Plymouth unveiled their new entries in the pony car market.
 Chevrolet’s ’67 Camaro was a clean sheet car from top to bottom, although its platform would be picked up by the ’68 Chevy II/Nova.

-That gave the ’68 Nova coupe a decidedly sporty stance, with a long hood and a somewhat set-back passenger compartment, which did no favors to its space utilization.
-Needless to say, the Nova SS coupe undoubtedly stole some sales from the Camaro, as it was the cheapest way to get either the new 350 or the 396 under a hood.
-It was a formula Plymouth would take to even greater heights of success in just a few years later.
+That gave the ’68 Nova coupe a sporty stance, with a long hood and a somewhat set-back passenger compartment, which did no favors to its space utilization.
+The Nova SS coupe undoubtedly stole some sales from the Camaro, as it was the cheapest way to get either the new 350 or the 396 under a hood.
+It was a formula Plymouth would take to even greater heights of success in just a few years later with the Duster, the car that essentially killed the whole pony car era.

 Despite the drubbing the gen1 Barracuda took, Chrysler once again took essentially the same course with the 1967 version.
 It was again very heavily based on their revised 1967 A-Body Valiant (’68 shown) and Dart.
 Yes, not quite as blatantly obvious, but the fundamental similarities could not be (and were not) ignored.

-The external skin was smoothed out and plumped up some at the rear hips, in homage to a design trend started with the ’63 Pontiacs and brought to full glory in the ’65 GM full-size cars.
+The external skin was smoothed out and plumped up some at the rear hips.
 But why did Plymouth think it was a good idea to give the Valiant a poor version of the Barracuda grille?
 Not that a different grille would have made that much of a difference.
 The ’67-’69 Barracuda had the same shortish hood, upright windshield, cowl height and almost certainly the same windshield as the Valiant.

 The one big change was that there were now three body styles; a hardtop coupe and convertible to go along with the Sports Fastback.
 Looking at the convertible, it’s got “Valiant Signet” convertible written all over it, as there’s just none of the lower, longer hood, rakish windshield to say otherwise.
 And it’s important to note that there were no Valiant Signet convertibles or hardtop coupes for 1967, meaning that the Barracuda versions really were their direct successors.